Schmelzberry/Capstone/README.md

 11:50 Review noSQl and Hooks before refactor

 12:30 considered Redux for state management, going to proceed with hooks as I am more comfortable with that

+3:20 Looking back to LHTP to see how we implemented hooks in help queue, need to see a success case to get back on track